madwayl/etch-sketch/README.md

+#Etch-a-Sketch

-#Etch-a-Sketch\nImplement etch-a-sketch via JS and HTML
+Implement etch-a-sketch via JS and HTML and sprite of CSS